 The amount, frequency and type of therapy assessment and intervention is based on each child’s strengths, difficulties and needs.
 The need for ongoing intervention is regularly reviewed with the parents, child or young person.

-The service is accessible to all children/ young people registered to a GP in either Shropshire or Telford and Wrekin referred to the service with varying medical conditions.
-Age range is from 0 – 16, or 19 if in full time education depending on condition.
+The service is accessible to all children/ young people registered to a GP in either Shropshire or Telford and Wrekin referred to the service.
+Age range is from 0 – 16 for musculoskeletal conditions, or 0 to 19 if in full time education for other conditions.
 The service is offered to all children and young people regardless of ethnic, cultural, spiritual, gender and disability backgrounds.

-Referrals are received by the Clinical Leaders and will be accepted from Consultants, GPs, other medical professionals and SENCOs.
-Once received they are triaged for priority, age, condition and location.
-Priority is categaorised as urgent or non-urgent depending on the diagnosis.
+Referrals are received by the Clinical Leaders and will be accepted from Consultants, GPs, and other medical professionals.
+Once received the referrals are triaged according to clinical priority.

 Referrals should be sent to: